 The function connects to the ECU directly and pulls out the vehicle information for you.

-The details it gets for you include the market the vehicle was made for, the name of the vehicle, the model code, the engine type, the model year, and importantly, the VIN.
+The details this gets for you include the market the vehicle was made for (handy if you suspect the vehicle’s drive orientation has been changed), the name of the vehicle, the model code, the engine type, the model year, and, importantly, the VIN.

 With this information in your palms, it’s difficult for anyone to fraudulently misrepresent a vehicle for what it isn’t, so far as you’re concerned.